A look at COVID-19 vaccinations in Canada on Thursday, May 20, 2021

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Newfoundland and Labrador is reporting 34,050 new vaccinations administered over the past seven days for a total of 247,728 doses given.
-The province has administered doses at a rate of 473.097 per 1,000.
-In the province, 1.91 per cent (9,990) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Newfoundland and Labrador for a total of 279,010 doses delivered so far.
-The province has received enough of the vaccine to give 53 per cent of its population a single dose.
-The province has used 88.79 per cent of its available vaccine supply.
+Newfoundland and Labrador is reporting 33,964 new vaccinations administered over the past seven days for a total of 253,790 doses given.
+The province has administered doses at a rate of 484.673 per 1,000.
+In the province, 1.92 per cent (10,058) of the population has been fully vaccinated.
+There were 37,080 new vaccines delivered to Newfoundland and Labrador for a total of 316,090 doses delivered so far.
+The province has received enough of the vaccine to give 60 per cent of its population a single dose.
+The province has used 80.29 per cent of its available vaccine supply.

-P.E.I. is reporting 10,361 new vaccinations administered over the past seven days for a total of 73,978 doses given.
-The province has administered doses at a rate of 466.359 per 1,000.
-In the province, 7.42 per cent (11,765) of the population has been fully vaccinated.
-There were zero new vaccines delivered to P.E.I. for a total of 84,915 doses delivered so far.
-The province has received enough of the vaccine to give 54 per cent of its population a single dose.
-The province has used 87.12 per cent of its available vaccine supply.
+P.E.I. is reporting 11,059 new vaccinations administered over the past seven days for a total of 78,817 doses given.
+The province has administered doses at a rate of 496.864 per 1,000.
+In the province, 7.66 per cent (12,156) of the population has been fully vaccinated.
+There were 8,190 new vaccines delivered to P.E.I. for a total of 93,105 doses delivered so far.
+The province has received enough of the vaccine to give 59 per cent of its population a single dose.
+The province has used 84.65 per cent of its available vaccine supply.

-Nova Scotia is reporting 54,852 new vaccinations administered over the past seven days for a total of 442,535 doses given.
-The province has administered doses at a rate of 453.464 per 1,000.
-In the province, 4.11 per cent (40,096) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Nova Scotia for a total of 519,550 doses delivered so far.
-The province has received enough of the vaccine to give 53 per cent of its population a single dose.
-The province has used 85.18 per cent of its available vaccine supply.
+Nova Scotia is reporting 60,793 new vaccinations administered over the past seven days for a total of 463,526 doses given.
+The province has administered doses at a rate of 474.974 per 1,000.
+In the province, 4.15 per cent (40,495) of the population has been fully vaccinated.
+There were 52,650 new vaccines delivered to Nova Scotia for a total of 572,200 doses delivered so far.
+The province has received enough of the vaccine to give 59 per cent of its population a single dose.
+The province has used 81.01 per cent of its available vaccine supply.

-New Brunswick is reporting 54,811 new vaccinations administered over the past seven days for a total of 373,309 doses given.
-The province has administered doses at a rate of 478.577 per 1,000.
-In the province, 4.35 per cent (33,924) of the population has been fully vaccinated.
-There were zero new vaccines delivered to New Brunswick for a total of 415,935 doses delivered so far.
-The province has received enough of the vaccine to give 53 per cent of its population a single dose.
-The province has used 89.75 per cent of its available vaccine supply.
+New Brunswick is reporting 58,325 new vaccinations administered over the past seven days for a total of 385,958 doses given.
+The province has administered doses at a rate of 494.793 per 1,000.
+In the province, 4.46 per cent (34,753) of the population has been fully vaccinated.
+There were 54,450 new vaccines delivered to New Brunswick for a total of 470,385 doses delivered so far.
+The province has received enough of the vaccine to give 60 per cent of its population a single dose.
+The province has used 82.05 per cent of its available vaccine supply.

-Ontario is reporting 145,461 new vaccinations administered for a total of 7,431,638 doses given.
-The province has administered doses at a rate of 505.93 per 1,000.
-In the province, 3.11 per cent (456,784) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Ontario for a total of 7,843,825 doses delivered so far.
-The province has received enough of the vaccine to give 53 per cent of its population a single dose.
-The province has used 94.75 per cent of its available vaccine supply.
+Ontario is reporting 144,986 new vaccinations administered for a total of 7,576,624 doses given.
+The province has administered doses at a rate of 515.80 per 1,000.
+In the province, 3.23 per cent (473,759) of the population has been fully vaccinated.
+There were 1,041,910 new vaccines delivered to Ontario for a total of 8,885,735 doses delivered so far.
+The province has received enough of the vaccine to give 60 per cent of its population a single dose.
+The province has used 85.27 per cent of its available vaccine supply.

-Manitoba is reporting 11,972 new vaccinations administered for a total of 678,720 doses given.
-The province has administered doses at a rate of 492.896 per 1,000.
-In the province, 6.02 per cent (82,923) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Manitoba for a total of 759,870 doses delivered so far.
-The province has received enough of the vaccine to give 55 per cent of its population a single dose.
-The province has used 89.32 per cent of its available vaccine supply.
+Manitoba is reporting 13,581 new vaccinations administered for a total of 692,301 doses given.
+The province has administered doses at a rate of 502.759 per 1,000.
+In the province, 6.11 per cent (84,141) of the population has been fully vaccinated.
+There were 73,710 new vaccines delivered to Manitoba for a total of 833,580 doses delivered so far.
+The province has received enough of the vaccine to give 61 per cent of its population a single dose.
+The province has used 83.05 per cent of its available vaccine supply.

-Saskatchewan is reporting 6,935 new vaccinations administered for a total of 615,459 doses given.
-The province has administered doses at a rate of 521.95 per 1,000.
-In the province, 4.27 per cent (50,341) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Saskatchewan for a total of 637,115 doses delivered so far.
-The province has received enough of the vaccine to give 54 per cent of its population a single dose.
-The province has used 96.6 per cent of its available vaccine supply.
+Saskatchewan is reporting 4,777 new vaccinations administered for a total of 620,236 doses given.
+The province has administered doses at a rate of 526.001 per 1,000.
+In the province, 4.37 per cent (51,559) of the population has been fully vaccinated.
+There were 83,580 new vaccines delivered to Saskatchewan for a total of 720,695 doses delivered so far.
+The province has received enough of the vaccine to give 61 per cent of its population a single dose.
+The province has used 86.06 per cent of its available vaccine supply.

-Alberta is reporting 27,986 new vaccinations administered for a total of 2,271,955 doses given.
-The province has administered doses at a rate of 516.114 per 1,000.
-In the province, 7.55 per cent (332,276) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Alberta for a total of 2,355,255 doses delivered so far.
-The province has received enough of the vaccine to give 54 per cent of its population a single dose.
-The province has used 96.46 per cent of its available vaccine supply.
+Alberta is reporting 40,866 new vaccinations administered for a total of 2,312,821 doses given.
+The province has administered doses at a rate of 525.397 per 1,000.
+In the province, 7.62 per cent (335,482) of the population has been fully vaccinated.
+There were 232,830 new vaccines delivered to Alberta for a total of 2,588,085 doses delivered so far.
+The province has received enough of the vaccine to give 59 per cent of its population a single dose.
+The province has used 89.36 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 51,320 doses given.
 The territory has administered doses at a rate of 1,137.437 per 1,000.
 In the territory, 50.89 per cent (22,960) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 60,000 doses delivered so far.
 The territory has received enough of the vaccine to give 130 per cent of its population a single dose.
 The territory has used 85.53 per cent of its available vaccine supply.